AC DC Welding Difference

 To create the best welds, it’s essential to use the correct power supply – alternating current (AC) or direct current (DC).

-Learn more about what each type is and different scenarios for both.
+Learn more about what each type is and the different scenarios for both.

 DC currents have a constant polarity flow in a single direction.
 Direct currents can be positive or negative.
 DC is used on most stick welding applications, and AC is usually used as a second choice.
 DC polarity creates a smoother welding output compared to AC.
 With DC welding, the magnetic field and current of the arc are constant, meaning more stable arcs, less spatter, and an overall easier weld.